This topic describes how to:

 - Predict what behavior you should see from your results over time

-Statistical significance tells you whether a variation is outperforming or underperforming the baseline, at whatever level of confidence you chose.
+Statistical significance tells you whether a variation is outperforming or underperforming the baseline, at whatever confidence level you chose.
 Confidence intervals tell you the uncertainty around improvement.
-Stats Engine provides a range of values where the conversion rate for a particular experience actually lies.
-It starts out wide, but as Stats Engine collects more data, the interval narrows to show that certainty is increasing.
+Stats Engine provides a range of values where the conversion rate for a particular experience lies.
+It starts wide, but as Stats Engine collects more data, the interval narrows to show that certainty increases.

 Once a variation reaches statistical significance, the confidence interval always lies entirely above or below 0.

-A winning variation will have a confidence interval that is completely above 0%.
+A winning variation will have a confidence interval that is entirely above 0%.

 An inconclusive variation will have a confidence interval that includes 0%.

-A losing variation will have a confidence interval that is completely below 0%.
+A losing variation will have a confidence interval that is entirely below 0%.

 Example: Winning interval

 In the example shown above, you can say there is a 99% chance assuming your variation has zero impact on influencing the behavior of your user population compared to your baseline.
 You would observe a lift that large or larger in 1% of your experiments due to random fluke.